 Laws & Regulations

 A large number of tortoises and freshwater turtles are listed in Appendices I and II of the Convention on International Trade of Endangered Species of Wild Fauna and Flora (CITES), and all marine turtles are listed in Appendix I. In June, 2006, the United States listed the alligator snapping turtle (Macroclemys temminckii) and all species of map turtle (Graptemys spp.) in Appendix III of CITES.
 Effective November 21, 2016, the common snapping turtle (Chelydra serpentine), Florida softshell turtle (Apolone ferox), smooth softshell turtle (Apalone mutica), and spiny softshell turtle (Apalone spinifera) will also be listed in Appendix III.
-Including the turtles listed by the United States, there are a total of 22 freshwater turtle species listed in Appendix III.
+Including the turtles listed by the United States, there will be a total of 26 freshwater turtle species listed in Appendix III.
 To view a list of the United States species, click here.

 The U.S. Fish and Wildlife Service (Service) regulates the legal trade of turtles and ensures trade is conducted at sustainable levels.
 For more information on importing or exporting Appendix III turtles, please visit the Freshwater Turtles Permits Information webpage.

 Workshops: Connecting Science and Industry